aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

                     })
                     result= completeness(data, "name")

- This is the function tha we will use.
+ This is the function.
 The inputs are data and the name of the column we want to check.

 	 completeness(data, "name")